Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### Bias

 The internet is full of biased negative information.
 For ChatGPT to be useful this information needs to be filtered so it is not produced in responses.
-ChatGPT has come a long way in this regard.
+OpenAI has identified this as a major concern with ChatGPT and LLMs in general.

 ## The Future